Yesh18-Data/Layoffs-Data-Analysis/README.md

 Total Laid Off: 31.34% of rows are missing values, indicating significant missing data.
 Percentage Laid Off: 33.25% of rows are also missing values, which is similarly concerning.
-Recommendations:
+funds_raised_millions: 8.0986% of rows are also missing values, comparitively less with above features

 Delete Rows: Consider deleting rows with NULL values in the total_laid_off and percentage_laid_off columns to ensure the dataset is complete and to reduce potential bias in your analysis.
-This approach is preferred over imputation given the high percentages of missing data.

 ```bash